 How does a lending circle work?
-A group of people get together and agree to contribute to a communal fund on a monthly basis.
-Each month a different member receives the money in the fund for his or her own use.
+A group of people meet and agree to contribute to a fund monthly.
+Each month a different member receives the money in the fund for his or her use.
 The lending circle is complete when each participant has accessed the monthly fund.
 In this way, every member of a lending circle is both a borrower and a lender.

 El Centro de la Raza’s Lending Circles are open to anyone 18 years and older.
 Those interested in participating should: